guilherme-aroliveira/my-obsidian-vault/Computer Science/Frameworks/Flask.md

 Flask  also allows to set the parameter type.
 The framework uses this information to validate incoming requests.
 Example: create an endpoint of terminals and SFO to get the number of terminals at the San Francisco airport.
-- `@app.route("terminal/<string:airport_code">)` --> triggers if the user sends a string at the end of the URL
+- `@app.route("terminal/<string:airport_code">)` --> triggers if the user sends a string at the end of the URL Mime type --> browsers use it to determine how to process a URL, it looks to the content-type. multipurpose internet mail extensions

 Parameter Types:
 - string --> any String